Celebrate Black Excellence and Black History in JXN

 On Farish Street, a historic district that once was the undisputed hub for Jackson’s Black community, you can still find original businesses that graced the streets in the ‘50s, as well as new ones that are carrying the torch for Black businesses in Jackson today.
 Marshall’s Music & Bookstore continues to make history as the country’s oldest continuously operated Black-owned bookshop, making it a must-experience destination.
 And, if you head downtown, you’ll discover Lavish Boutique, a fashionable spot for ladies of all tastes.

 Elsewhere in the city, other Black business owners help the city shine with thriving boutiques and retail stores that show off the city’s soul.
-Phillip Rollins, also known as DJ Young Venom, offers records, toys, comics, and space for the creative community at Offbeat, his alternative art and apparel store in Midtown.
+Phillip Rollins, also known as DJ Young Venom, offers records, toys, comics, and space for the creative community at Offbeat, his alternative art and apparel store, now in downtown.
 Lofton + Co. provides the city with small-batch handmade candles, wax melts, soaps, and body scrubs.
 And, once a month in season, the Magnolia Sunset Market - a curated lineup of mostly Black artisan vendors - sets up shop at Foot Print Farms, run by banker-turned-farmer, Cindy Ayers-Elliot.

 While there are plenty of new businesses to explore in Jackson, an equally important part of experiencing the city is taking time to reflect upon its rich history.